alexplumb/material-ui-banner/README.md

     <tr>
     <td> cardProps </td>
     <td> objct </td>
     <td> Additional properties that can be passed to the Card component.
-See https://material-ui.com/api/card/</td>
+See https://material-ui.com/api/card/.
+If `appBar` is set to `true`, you can also use this parameter to pass in properties to the `Container` component.
+See `https://material-ui.com/api/container/`</td>
     <td> {} </td>
   </tr>
   <tr>